 Now you’re all caught up when it comes to the best mirrorless cameras for beginners.
 Once you pick up the right entry-level mirrorless camera for you, it’s time to start getting your money’s worth out of it.

-As you begin capturing more professional-looking images, don’t forget to show them off on your online portfolio.
+As you begin capturing more professional-looking images, don’t forget to show them off on your online portfolio website.
 That’s important because it’s one of the best ways to start attracting more clients—and making money with your photography.

 If you don’t yet have a portfolio site, it’s time you set one up!
 The trick is choosing the right platform.
 Choose a website builder that offers dynamic templates, as they make it simple to create an attractive site, fast.
 Once you choose a theme, you can simply start uploading your images to have them shown off in a professional-looking way.

 Another feature to look for is the ability to easily create a blog.
 That’s useful because adding a blog to your photography portfolio is a great way to start drawing more people to your site.
 If you’re looking for blogging ideas, why not start out with a review of your new camera?
 For more blog topics, check out our list of photography blog ideas.